endormi/django-react-app/backend/README.md

 The backend for this web application was built using [Django](https://www.djangoproject.com/).

-> Using the SQLite3 database.
+> Using the PostgreSQL database.

 Install requirements: